 - Any contraindication to beta-blocker (atenolol and metoprolol) or nitroglycerin use, because these drugs are given as part of the standard cardiac CT protocol.

 - Significant renal dysfunction (defined as an eGFR < 60 mL/min/1.73m2).

 - Body weight > 300 pounds (136 Kg), because of the CT scanner table limitations.

 - San Francisco General Hospital

 Lead Scientist at UC Health

-- Priscilla Hsue (ucsf)
+- Priscilla Hsue, MD (ucsf)